emilybache/Lift-Kata/php/README.md

 ## Approval Tests

-ApprovalTests.php can be used to compare the output of the **ReceiptPrinter**, see [ApprovalTests.PHP](https://github.com/approvals/ApprovalTests.php) for more information, or see the `with_tests` branch for working examples.
+ApprovalTests.php can be used to compare the ASCII art output of the **LiftSystemTest**, there is already passing tests for **LiftPrinterTest**, see [ApprovalTests.PHP](https://github.com/approvals/ApprovalTests.php) for more information.

 **Happy coding**!